 5.18 PHYSICAL OFFENSES

-- 5.18.1 Horseplay: Students shall not engage in rough, boisterous or horseplay activities that disrupt any aspect of the school environment.
-The administrator may utilize interventions, supports, and Level 1 disciplinary responses for this offense.
-(See sections 4.1, 4.4). - 5.18.2 Physical Offenses by a Student to any Person Other Than a School Employee: Students may not commit physical offenses against persons who are not a school employee.
+5.18.1 Horseplay/Class Disruption: Students shall not engage in rough, boisterous or horseplay activities that disrupt any aspect of the school environment.
+The administrator may utilize interventions, supports, and Level 1-2 disciplinary responses for this offense.